raspberrypilearning/troubleshooting-guide/README.md

 ![](cover.png)

-The Top 10 FAQs about the Raspberry Pi
+The top 10 FAQs about the Raspberry Pi.

 ## Licence